Ford has decided that the latest version of the Galaxy needs a bit more than mere practicality. Jonathan Crouch reports

 A bit of extra chrome embellishes the front end of this improved Galaxy model, but otherwise, it's as before.
 Ford has endowed the Galaxy with a very S-MAX-style front end, so you get that car's Aston Martin-style front grille, along with plenty of shape in the flanks to avoid that slab-sided look that makes so many large MPVs look like panel vans with windows.
 The old MK3 model wasn't a bad looking thing, but Ford has clearly decided to give the shape a little extra edge.
 As with previous Galaxy models, you don't get sliding side doors, but then that helps keep the side profile clean.
 The interior might surprise you in terms of perceived quality, with Ford offering a big 10-inch digital display and the excellent SYNC3 infotainment system.
 This revised model can be ordered with 18-way adjustable front seats that can help provide relief for back pain-sufferers on the road, having achieved recognition from the AGR's independent testing committee of medical experts.
 There's certainly no shortage of space inside, with up to 32 seating and load-space combinations, as well as innovative Easy Fold Seats for the second and third rows.
 The system enables each rear seat to be folded flat from a push-button control panel in the bootspace.
 A Power Raise function is also available for Galaxy third row seats.
 A lot of thought has clearly gone into making the third row of seats something other than the most obvious short straw and they get their own armrest storage and cup holders.
 You won't have to wrestle the seats up and down either.
 They can be raised from the boot floor at the touch of a button and both second and third rows can also be dropped flat from the front by using a console-mounted button.
 There's an additional 20-litres of stowage beneath the flat boot floor and the door bins are significantly sized too.

 The entire of the Galaxy range meets stringent Euro6d emissions regulations and Ford claims to have improved the fuel economy of every version across the range.
-Both the 2.0-litre EcoBlue diesel engines return decent economy.
-In the 150PS variant with manual transmission, you'll see up to 52.3mpg on the WLTP combined cycle and 132g/km of carbon dioxide.
-At the top of the range, the 190PS version of this unit (which has to be mated with 8-speed auto transmission) manages up to 49.6mpg in 2WD form with 134g/km emissions.
-Or up to 45.6mpg and 156g/km in AWD form.
+Both the 2.0-litre EcoBlue diesel engines return decent WLTP-rated economy.
+In the 150PS variant with manual transmission, you'll see up to 46.3mpg on the WLTP combined cycle and 160g/km of carbon dioxide.
+Nearer the top of the range, the 190PS version of this unit (which has to be mated with 8-speed auto transmission) manages up to 43.5mpg in 2WD form with 170g/km emissions.
+Or up to 40.9mpg and 180g/km in AWD form.
+The 2.5-litre front driven petrol self-charging Hybrid variant manages up to 43.5mpg and 148g/km.
 The warranty is a 3 year/60,000 mile deal with Ford Assistance for 1 year, providing roadside assistance in the UK and throughout Europe.
 In addition, buyers should get healthier residual values that they might expect from a Ford.
 Low-ish depreciation has long been a Galaxy staple, used buyers recognising its safety, durability and low ongoing running costs.

 This model's always been one of the very strongest contenders in the large MPV segment and this improved version of the MK4 model still is.
 All of the key areas for improvement that were identified with earlier Galaxys seem to have been given a good ticking, with better economy, sharp looks, improved interior quality, slicker technological integration and a richer array of high-tech safety features.
 All of these things are present and correct.
 Under the skin too, this fourth generation model seems to have been made from the good stuff, its extended platform and clever rear suspension teaming with a pair of frugal diesel engines to offer drivers something a bit different to usual dull MPV driving experience.
 Building a big MPV is all about managing compromises without taking your eye off the prime consideration, that of safe and spacious family transportation.
 Ford has, down the years, been a bit cleverer at figuring out those compromises than most of its rivals.
 In short, the Galaxy looks as if it's going to continue to set a very high bar.